monash-human-power/MHP-website/src/markdown/index.md

     buttonText: Contact us
     href: /askBlake
 subteams:
-  - name: aerodynamics
+  - name: Aerodynamics
-    description: Responsible for the design and testing of the fairing (outter capsule) and other aerodynamic components of the bike
+    description: Responsible for the design and testing of the external shell (fairing) and other aerodynamic components of the bike.
     button_text: ""
     button_href: ""
-  - name: corporate
+  - name: Corporate
-    description: Working behind the scenes to support the technical side of the team by coordinating marketing, events, and sponsorship
+    description: Works behind the scenes to support the technical side of the team by coordinating marketing, events, and sponsorship.
     button_text: ""
     button_href: ""
-  - name: chassis & drive-train
+  - name: Chassis & Drive-train
-    description: Responsible for the design and manufacture of the structural frame (chassis) and other mechanical components on the vehicle
+    description: Responsible for the design and manufacture of the chassis and other mechanical components of the vehicle.
     button_text: ""
     button_href: ""
-  - name: electrical
+  - name: Electrical
-    description: The eyes of the rider - handling the camera, internal display, and recording data
+    description: Responsible for the camera, internal display and the recording of data.
     button_text: ""
     button_href: ""
-  - name: materials
+  - name: Materials
-    description: Responsible for the prototyping and manufacture of the fairing of our bike
+    description: Responsible for the prototyping and manufacture of the fairing.
     button_text: ""
     button_href: ""
-  - name: rider development
+  - name: Rider Development
+    description: |
-    description: Maximising the power output of our riders
+      Maximises the power output of our riders.
     button_text: ""
     button_href: ""
 sponsors:
-  - name: MAE
+  - name: The Department of Mechanical and Aerospace Engineering
     image: ../images/sponsor_MAE.png
   - name: C5 systems
     image: ../images/sponsor_C5.png